This luxuriously appointed one bedroom couples' * retreat displays lovely Cygnet Bay and pasture views from the windows and French doors on all sides.

 With Architectural influences from Californian "Craftsman" Arts and Crafts and Japanese buildings with a nod to Tasmanian Vernacular, eclectic furniture and paintings by Tasmanian artists are a feature (from the owners' own collection).

 Determined to shake off screen-time?
 An enormous thriller & general fiction library, cook books, coffee table books, specialist books about Tasmania and magazines of all kinds will keep you entertained.
 Or, you can just gaze out of the windows and watch the weather change while you dream the days away...

 A fully equipped cook’s kitchen features a well-stocked dry pantry - much, much more than the staples - plus a fridge bursting with locally sourced seasonal goodies, generous breakfast provisions and treats.

-Tasmanian cheeses, artisan bread, free-range local bacon, our own fresh eggs, (when the chooks are laying) farmhouse butter, milk from the cows down the road plus a bottle of Tasmanian wine, beer of cider (your choice) and a decanter of port on the matlepiece above the fire - these are just some of the things you'll find.
+Tasmanian cheeses, artisan bread, free-range local bacon, fresh eggs, Tasmanian butter, milk from the cows down the road plus a bottle of Tasmanian wine, and a decanter of port on the mantlepiece above the fire - these are just some of the things you'll find.
 And chocolate biscuits too!

 The charming & cosy living/dining room has an open fire, electric panel heaters and a ceiling fan while double-glazed windows and very well insulated walls make changing seasons a joy.
 The Swedish Art Deco extension dining table, and genuine Eames chairs from Living Edge, Sydney, are a happy part of the eclectic mix of furniture in the house (including the massive English oak Arts & Crafts era bookcase; a family heirloom at home in a modern building).